lonycell/grafana.v7/docs/sources/developers/plugins/legacy/_index.md

 ## Keep your plugin up to date

-New versions of Grafana can sometimes cause plugins to break.
+New versions of ThingSPIN can sometimes cause plugins to break.
 Check out our [PLUGIN_DEV.md](https://github.com/grafana/grafana/blob/master/PLUGIN_DEV.md) doc for changes in
-Grafana that can impact your plugin.
+ThingSPIN that can impact your plugin.

 ## Metadata